A program to promote clean air by motivating our customers to choose clean electric-powered yard equipment over polluting gas-powered equipment.

 Rebate With Disposal

 Step 1.
 To see if you qualify, you must first apply for the rebate.
-In Step 1 below, the customer must enter some basic information that will be sent to their city’s utility.
-The utility will check to make sure that you are in good standing and have agreed to comply with the terms of the program.
-Once your application has been approved, you will receive an email confirming your approval with an Xchange form.
+In Step 1 below, the customer must enter some basic information that will be sent to their city’s utility department.
+You will receive a confirmation email notifying you that your application has been submitted.
+The city representative will check to make sure that you are a residential customer in good standing and have agreed to comply with the terms of the program.
+Once your application has been approved, you will receive an email confirming your approval with your Xchange form.

 Step 2.
-After approval, the customer must dispose of their gas-powered equipment in one of the approved locations: The South Utah Valley Solid Waste District, the Levan Town City Shop, Nephi City Power, or the Manti City Center.
-These disposal sites have partnered with the GreenXchange program.
-These partners are anxious to help improve the environment and will recycle the metals.
+After approval, the customer must dispose of their gas-powered equipment in one of the approved locations: The South Utah Valley Solid Waste District, Nephi City Power, or the Manti City Center.
+These disposal sites have partnered with the GreenXchange program and are anxious to help improve the environment by recycling the metals.
 These partners will certify the disposal of the gas-powered equipment and will sign and stamp your Xchange form.
-Please hold onto this signed and stamped receipt to qualify for the full rebate.
+Please hold onto this Xchange form because it will be required to qualify for the full rebate.

 Step 3.
-Once the equipment has been disposed, the customer may buy the new electric-powered equipment from one of the suggested vendors.
-These are participating partners.
-We want you to buy from local businesses to support our community.
+Once the equipment has been disposed of, the customer may buy the new electric-powered equipment from one of the suggested vendors.
+We encourage you to buy from local businesses to support our community.
 They can be very helpful in selecting the right equipment for your needs.
-The rebate check will not exceed the purchase price.
+The rebate check will cover the cost of the equipment up to the allotted amount stated above.
+The rebate check will not include taxes.
+Please hold onto your equipment receipt because it will be required to qualify for the full rebate.

 Step 4.
 You are almost done.
-The last step, the customer will need to upload the signed/stamped Xchange form for the disposal and the receipt of the new purchased equipment.
-After all steps have been completed, a rebate check will be sent to the customer’s address.
+In the last step, the customer will need to upload the signed/stamped Xchange form for the disposal and the receipt of the newly purchased equipment.
+After all the steps have been completed, a rebate check will be sent to the customer’s address that is on file with their city’s utility department.

-The first step is to apply for approval through your city’s utility.
+The first step is to apply for approval through your city’s utility department.